vcc-csc212/sp21-archive/_docs/labs/lab-01/lab01.md

 $ cd projects/
 ```

-> @TODO: The result of this command will vary by IDE and folder structure

 Now that we have changed directory, we can execute the earlier commands to validate our position within the file system.
-Executing `pwd` from this file should output `/home/ubuntu/projects` and executing `ls` should show that there is a file named `hello.cpp` present.
+Executing `pwd` from this file should output `/home/ubuntu/projects` (again, assuming you are running on 'Ubuntu') and executing `ls` should show that there is a file named `hello.cpp` present.

 Some useful cd commands:
 ```bash